Find outlines by Subject code

 INB220 - Intercultural Behaviour and Communication

-This subject examines how intercultural communication can positively influence the conduct of international business.
-It will provide an in-depth look at the concept of culture, what generalizations hold true for all cultures and the implications of those generalizations for international business.
+This course examines how intercultural communication can positively influence the conduct of international business.
+It will provide a comprehensive look at the concept of culture, what generalizations hold true for all cultures, and the implications of those generalizations for international business.
 This course involves discussions of how and where to find the specific cultural information needed for any particular international business assignment.

 SIB470 - International Effective Selling

 This is a practical "how to" subject, providing students with the tools necessary to partner, add value and secure sales in the international marketplace.
 This subject presents material from the perspective of the Canadian business person and focuses on developing a personal selling philosophy through a team-based project approach to exporting as a means of entry into a foreign market.
 Relationship, product and customer strategic skills are developed to identify and maximize opportunities and prepare sales forces to effectively present and sell in the international cross-cultural environment.

 This subject enables students to apply business and marketing related concepts using spreadsheet, database, presentation and web development software.
 Students will learn how to create, format and chart spreadsheet, how to enter and query data from a database, how to create professional forms and reports, how to effectively integrate data/files across multiple Office applications.

 Targeted provisions were made to the subject content to provide students with the specific knowledge and skills required for passing Microsoft Office Specialist Exams, 77-420 Excel 2013 and 77-424 Access 2013.